 This particular choice of observable $\delta\left(\Delta P^{CP}_{\mu e}\right)$ enables us to examine the possibility of extracting the information about the intrinsic CP phase.
 Subtracting the factor $\Delta P^{CP}\left(\delta=0\right)$ may eliminate the fake CP effect arising due to the purely matter effect.
 The remaining effects in the expression of CP violation are due to the intrinsic $\delta$.
 However, in the presence of NSI, due to the presence of the matter dependence term $\left(f^{2}+f^{\prime^{2}}\right)$, associated with $\cos{\delta}$, interference from fetching the absolute intrinsic $\delta$.
 This matter effect can be minimized if we probe the observable at the region where the matter effect is minimal, which can be achieved at the second oscillation maximum.

-Fig.~\ref{fig:4} shows the behaviour of the observable $\delta\!\left(\Delta P^{CP}_{\mu e}\right)$ as a function of the CP phase $\delta$ for energies corresponding to the first and second oscillation maxima, for DUNE.
+In Fig.~\ref{fig:4} we demonstrate the behaviour of this observable $\delta \left(\Delta P^{CP}_{\mu e}\right)$ as a function of the CP phase $\delta$ for energies corresponding to the first and second oscillation maxima, for DUNE.
 The red curves correspond to the second oscillation maximum, while the blue curves represent the first.
 For each case, the dotted, dashed, and solid lines indicate the vacuum, standard matter, and NSI scenarios, respectively.
 The pink shaded region identifies the parameter space, for $\delta=\pm 20^\circ$, where the extraction of the intrinsic CP phase remains feasible even in the presence of NSI.
 The red and blue shaded bands highlight the deviation from pure intrinsic CP violation induced by matter effects at the second and first oscillation maxima, respectively.
-The plot clearly shows that this deviation is minimized where the vacuum and NSI curves nearly overlap, indicating that the second oscillation maximum provides a more favorable regime for isolating the intrinsic CP phase.
+The plot clearly shows that this deviation is minimized where the vacuum and NSI curves nearly overlap.

 At the first oscillation maximum, around 2.68~GeV, the quantity $\Delta P^{CP}_{\mu e}$ exhibits a strong $\cos\delta$ type behaviour induced by matter effects, making it difficult to isolate the intrinsic CP phase.
 This matter induced contribution is substantially reduced at higher order maxima, where $\Delta P^{CP}_{\mu e}$ regains an approximately sinusoidal dependence on $\delta$.
 Consequently, the interference from the $\cos\delta$ terms is suppressed at the second oscillation maximum, allowing for a clearer and more robust determination of the CP phase.